Hydrospheredata/hydro-serving/docs/src/main/tut/tutorials/python.md

 ### Write a manifest

-Since we have defined a function-handler, we have to tell ML Lambda what to call from `src/func_main.py`.
+Since we have defined a function-handler, we have to tell Serving what to call from `src/func_main.py`.
 In this case it's the `increment` function.
 Create a `serving.yaml` manifest.

 ```yaml
 # serving.yaml